astriaorg/docs/docs/dev-cluster/3-run-multiple-rollups-locally.md

 # Run Multiple Rollups Locally
 At Astria we believe strongly that deploying a rollup should be as easy as deploying a smart contract.
 The dev-cluster shows this is indeed possible.

-Navigate back to the dev-cluster repo and run the following command with your own rollup name and network id:
+Navigate back to the [dev-cluster](https://github.com/astriaorg/dev-cluster) repo in your terminal and run the following command with your own rollup name and network id:

 **NOTE:** The default rollup name and network id are `astria` and `912559`.
 When deploying your second rollup you ___must___ use a different name and number.
 ```sh
 just deploy-rollup <rollup_name> <network_id>